 What Work Requires A License in Georgia?

 Any building projects, other than your own home, will require one of the licenses listed below:

 - License for Residential Basic Contractor in Georgia – To build one and/or two-family houses, or one-family townhouses, which aren’t exceeding three stories high, and this also includes accessory buildings.
 There is a requirement to have experience, which includes experience by a residential contractor and having at least two years of experience.
 You can even have experience that is similar according to the licensing board.
 You need to have two completed projects within the category of residential basic during the two years of the preceding application.
 You may need educational experience as well.

 - General Contractor License in Georgia – This license is for any type of commercial or residential construction.
 This type of work has a requirement for licensing within that specific area.
-You will have a requirement to hold a four-year degree from a college in which is accredited, along with an acceptable field, as well as one year of work experience, or even four years of work experience that is similar.
-Note: There are three types of Commercial Contractor licenses, and each of them require you to pass the NASCLA – Accredited exam.
-The three types are: Limited Tier Qualifying Agent, Limited Tier Individual, and Individual.
+You will have a requirement of one year of work experience or even four years of work experience that is similar.
+Note: There are three types of Commercial Contractor licenses, and each of them requires you to pass the NASCLA – Accredited exam.
+The three types are Limited Tier Qualifying Agent, Limited Tier Individual, and Individual.

 Georgia Contractor License - How to get your GA Contractors License:

-Construction will have its regulations with the state level.
+Construction will have its regulations at the state level.
 There may need to be licensure with some municipalities and counties.

 The following are two steps towards getting a license to be one of the above building contractors: